 Headband’s generally balanced body and mind effects can provide you with a creative surge when you’re doodling or a hazy and comforting sheen while watching a movie.

-Headband’s heavy effects can produce a heady feeling instead of the sleepiness experienced by some strong strains.
-Medical users can enjoy its steady and long-lasting effects for serious relief when they need it.
-Headband’s potential medical uses include:
+The strains heavy effects can produce a heady feeling instead of the sleepiness experienced by some strong strains.

 This sativa-dominant strain can grow indoors or outdoors but prefers a moderate and warm climate with temperatures between 68ª and 80ª F. Under optimal growing conditions, it can reach for the sky.

-If you’re experienced, you can keep the buds blossoming throughout the flowering period without a hitch.
+If you’re experienced, you can keep the Headband strain buds blossoming throughout the flowering period without a hitch.

-Beat the learning curve when it comes to growing cannabis from seeds or clones by signing up for CTU’s online marijuana college today.
+Beat the learning curve when it comes to cannabis by signing up for CTU’s online marijuana college today.